Demographic history of Hawaii: Ancient Hawaiian population

 Simply and briefly, as the population grew so did their agricultural imprint (forest clearing by burning) and building of heiau at those sites, as well as the decline of plants.
-The paleo-environmental data showed that during 1450-1778 the pace of construction of heiau slowed dramatically as did the clearing of agricultural land.
-Accordingly, the estimated population in 1778 around Cook's arrival was between 110,000 and 150,000.
+The paleo-environmental data showed that during 1450–1778 the pace of construction of heiau slowed dramatically, as did the clearing of agricultural land.
+Accordingly, the estimated population in 1778 around the time of Cook's arrival was between 110,000 and 150,000.